-At early stage, motivated by the great success of deep learning, researchers aim to endow the graph clustering methods with strong representation capability of deep neural networks.
-Concretely, the pioneers \cite{GraphEncoder} adopt the sparse auto-encoder \cite{sparse_autoencoder} to learn the non-linear node representations and then perform $K$-means \cite{K-means} to separate the node embeddings into disjoint clusters in the GraphEncoder model.
+\textbf{Stage $\text{\uppercase\expandafter{\romannumeral1}}$: graph clustering via deep neural networks}.
+At the early stage, motivated by the great success of deep learning, researchers aim to endow the graph clustering methods with strong representation capability of deep neural networks.
+Concretely, the pioneers \cite{GraphEncoder} adopt the sparse auto-encoder \cite{sparse_autoencoder} to learn the non-linear node representations and then perform $k$-means \cite{K-means} to separate the node embeddings into disjoint clusters in the GraphEncoder model.
 After that, DNGR \cite{DNGR} is developed to capture graph structural information by the random surfing model.
 Although verified effectiveness, the previous methods merely learn the graph structure information while ignoring the node attributes.
-To learn both attribute and structural information, GAE/VGAE \cite{GAE} is proposed with the graph convolutional encoder \cite{GCN} and a simple inner product decoder.
+GAE/VGAE \cite{GAE} is proposed with the graph convolutional encoder \cite{GCN} and a simple inner product decoder to learn both attribute and structural information.
 Meanwhile, to handle the heterogeneous graphs, \cite{HNE} develop a deep heterogeneous graph embedding algorithm termed HNE for five downstream tasks.
-Motivated by GAE/VGAE \cite{GAE}, \cite{MGAE} propose MGAE to learn node representations with the graph auto-encoder, and then group the nodes into clusters with the spectral clustering algorithm \cite{spectral_clustering}.
+Motivated by GAE/VGAE \cite{GAE}, \cite{MGAE} propose MGAE to learn node representations with the graph auto-encoder and then group the nodes into clusters with the spectral clustering algorithm \cite{spectral_clustering}.

+\textbf{Stage $\text{\uppercase\expandafter{\romannumeral2}}$: introduce adversarial mechanism}.
 Subsequently, motivated by the generative adversarial mechanism \cite{GAN}, several adversarial deep graph clustering methods are proposed.
 For example, \cite{ARGA_conf,ARGA} propose ARGA/ARVGA by enforcing the latent representations to align a prior distribution in an adversarial learning manner.
-Similarly, ProGAN \cite{ProGAN} and CommnityGAN \cite{CommunityGAN} also utilize the generative adversarial networks to generate proximities and optimize embeddings, respectively.
+Similarly, ProGAN \cite{ProGAN} and CommnityGAN \cite{CommunityGAN} also utilize generative adversarial networks to generate proximities and optimize embeddings, respectively.